 So, yes, there is a Liane Moriarty book out there guiding the season.
 However, it’s not currently on the shelves for the world to read.
 It is unclear if the novella will be published once Big Little Lies wraps its second second.

-What is Big Little Lies season 2 about?
+What is Big Little Lies season two about?

 How many episodes of Big Little Lies are there?

-There will be seven episodes of Big Little Lies season 2.
-There were also seven episodes of BLL season 1.
+There will be seven episodes of Big Little Lies season two.
+There were also seven episodes of BLL season one.
 The biggest change in production this time around is that Jean-Marc Vallée, who helmed all seven parts of BLL’s first season, will no longer be directing its sophomore run.
-Instead, Andrea Arnold, who directed 2016’s American Honey, a handful of Transparent episodes, and half of Amazon Prime's cancelled I Love Dick, will be directing all of Big Little Lies season 2.
+Instead, Andrea Arnold, who directed 2016’s American Honey, a handful of Transparent episodes, and half of Amazon Prime's canceled I Love Dick, will be directing all of Big Little Lies season two.

 Is Big Little Lies on Netflix?
 Will Big Little Lies ever be on Netflix?